Column: Fight among founders of beleaguered crypto firm Roche Freedman will go to jury

 Roche Freedman, as the law firm was renamed after Cyrulnik’s departure, tells a different story.
 According to the firm, Cyrulnik was a toxic presence with a bad habit of demeaning and berating other lawyers, to the point that several senior associates threatened to quit rather than continue working with him.
 By February 2021, the law firm contends, three partners had also told firm leaders they would leave the firm if Cyrulnik remained.
 The firm asserts that the partnership ultimately opted to part ways with Cyrulnik to avert a mass exodus.

-Cyrulnik, who is now a name partner at Cyrulnik Fattaruso, did not respond to my email query.
-He has vehemently denied his former partners’ most incendiary accusations, asserting that no associates complained to him about his conduct before he was kicked out of the firm.
+Cyrulnik, who is now a name partner at Cyrulnik Fattaruso, has vehemently denied his former partners’ most incendiary accusations, asserting that no associates complained to him about his conduct before he was kicked out of the firm.
 That fact alone, according to Cyrulnik’s lawyers from Kasowitz Benson Torres, is good reason to doubt the credibility of Roche Freedman’s after-the-fact allegations of toxic conduct.

 The law firm, meanwhile, has cited at least two emails in which partners called out Cyrulnik for screaming at them.
 “I am happy to leave the firm if that is preferred,” wrote a Roche Freedman partner who, like Cyrulnik, had been a Boies Schiller partner before moving over to the crypto startup, in an email to Cyrulnik.
 “But I will not stay and take your outbursts again.”